hyperledger/besu-docs/docs/public-networks/index.md

   - public networks
 ---

-# Hyperledger Besu for public networks
+# Besu for public networks

 Besu serves as an [execution client](concepts/node-clients.md#execution-clients) on public proof-of-stake Ethereum networks such as Ethereum Mainnet, Holesky, and Sepolia.